blacksun1/cv/README.md

   CSS *(~18 years)*, JavaScript *(~20 years)*, jQuery *(~8 years)*, XML/XSLT/XPATH *(~15 years)*, AngularJs *(6 months)*.
 * Have used other development technologies such as Ruby, Python, PHP, Perl but will use - and learn if I need to - the best tool for the job.
-* Have lead application development through all stages of the software development life cycle.
+* Have led application development through all stages of the software development life cycle.

 ### DevOps engineer